 In this section we give an overview of the main ideas that we use.
-For this purpose we will allow ourselves to be informal, and not entirely precise.
+For this purpose we will allow ourselves to be informal.
 The later technical sections do not build on the content of this section, and the reader can skip to the technical section if they wish.
+In Sections 1.3.1, 1.3.2, 1.3.3 we explain our constructions of HTS.
+In Sections 1.3.4, 1.3.5, 1.3.6 we explain the construction of stochastic codes (building on our HTS).

-1.3.1 Overview of a construction of a weak HTS (with very large h)
+1.3.1 Overview of a construction of a weak HTS (with small input length, and very large h)